DotSpatial/DotSpatial/Source/DotSpatial.Projections/AuthorityCodes/Readme.txt

 has to be called from command line to update the corresponding .ds file.

 This must be done for all manipulated . txt files.

+The missing file contains all projections that were found in ESRI.ArcGISExplorer Version=2.0.0.1500 but not in the esri and epsg file from proj.4.